-In addition, guidelines have been prepared for approval of cloud solutions in ATP, which among other things must ensure an adequate assessment of legal and security risks when using cloud services.
+In addition, guidelines have been prepared for approval of cloud solutions in ATP, which among other things must ensure an adequate assessment of legal, security and business risks when using cloud services.

-The status on the outsourced activities are continuously reported to the Supervisory Board.
-Once a year, the Supervisory Board reviews the policy for outsourcing and an statement is given to whether the outsourced task is managed satisfactory.
+The status on the outsourced activities, including whether the performance of the outsourced tasks remains reassuring, are reported at least once a year and thereafter as needed to the Supervisory Board.
+Once a year, the Supervisory Board reviews the policy for outsourcing.